Thanks to all the publications that are using these tips as there own. shame.

 Don’t eat at expensive tourist places all the time while in Vietnam.
 Be adventurous.
 Go outside and walk around a bit until you see somewhere busy and packed with locals (not tourists).
 You’ll get great food at a fraction of the price, and you’ll get to meet some locals and share in some real Vietnamese life.
 If there are lots of locals eating in a certain place, you can be sure it is good, safe food.
 If the place is hot, find somewhere to sit near a fan, or a breeze from the door or window.
 You will most likely have to share a table with people already sitting there: with 80 million people living in Vietnam, there isn’t enough space for everyone to have their own table.
 Don’t be shy.
 The locals will give you a nod and you can sit down.
 Often someone will strike up a conversation in surprisingly good English, and you’ll have a lovely time.

 If peanuts, tissues, chips/crisps, breadsticks etc. are on the table or brought to you, they are not free.
 Don’t eat or use them unless you’re willing to pay for them.
-It’s also a good idea to check prices first, especially if the menu has no prices on it.

 If there is no English or photo menu, just walk around until you see something you like being eaten by someone else, and point that out to the waiter/waitress, or go to the cooking severe and show the staff what you want, point to the chilli and shake you head, otherwise!!!!